Is your home or vacation property ready for winter?

 If you have recently moved into a new home, have previously had problems with freezing pipes, or if you are planning a winter vacation at the summer cabin, then you’ll need to make some preparations.

-Make sure your winter memories are happy ones by planning to winterize your plumbing and keeping ice and snow at bay.
+Make sure your winter memories are happy ones by planning to winterize your plumbing and keep ice and snow at bay.
 Here are some tips to get your buildings ready for the changing season!

 Prepare Your Vehicle